OaraAndraElena/MobileApps/README.md

 4.Authentification-Each user should autenthificate using a username and a password such that he can see the images,the information,can book tickets and like an image or more.

-5.Offline support-see the pictures but cannot book any destination.
+5.Offline support-the user can see the pictures but cannot book any destination.

 6.Online support-Inform the user when there are some discounts on a certain holiday.